howsoai/howso-docs/source/user_guide/concepts/existing_vs_new.rst

 New Cases
 ^^^^^^^^^
-Using :py:meth:`Trainee.react` with new cases is straightfoward and simple.
+Using :py:meth:`Trainee.react` with new cases is straightforward and simple.
 This is often the default use case of most workflows.
 When cases are passed into react, :py:meth:`Trainee.react`, it acts upon the cases as if they were new cases.

 .. code-block:: python